rljacobson/rljacobson.github.io/README.md

 ### To deploy:

 Pushing to GitHub triggers a GitHub Action that deploys changes automatically.
+The branch to push to is configurable in `.github/hugo.yaml` and is currently set to `main`.

 ```shell
 git push